White Bear Lake Area High School: South Campus

-What is now known as South Campus was built in 1971 and opened late in the Summer of '72 as White Bear Mariner High School.
+What was once known as South Campus was built in 1971 and opened late in the Summer of '72 as White Bear Mariner High School.
 In contrast to North Campus, South's floor plan was originally open, consisting of only minimal walls between classrooms.
 In 1983, upon merging with White Bear High School, the building was remodeled to hold grades eleven and twelve, and a more traditional design was achieved by adding interior walls throughout.
 The building has since been expanded multiple times.
 In the early 1990s ten classrooms were added in the southeast corner of the building.
 A weight room and fitness center was added in 2005.
 The Mariner Theater stage was renovated in 2010, converting the space from a lecture hall/small stage theater to an acoustic venue.

-The South Campus houses a self-contained secondary special education school, operated and owned by Intermediate District 916 North East Metro School District, as well as special education classrooms.
+The former South Campus building houses a self-contained secondary special education school, operated and owned by Intermediate District 916 North East Metro School District.
 This facility was renovated in 2009.

+In 2021, the Building our Future bond referendum called for two phases of expansion to the South Campus and future repurposing of the site to become the new location of Sunrise Park Middle.
+The phase one expansion provided for the construction of a gymnasium on the northwest corner.
+Phase two provided for a classroom addition on the east side of the building and moved the main entrance from the south side of the building to the east side, facing McKnight Road.

+In 2023, a school naming committee was formed to rename the building to be effective when the former Sunrise Park Middle School moved into the former South Campus in the fall of 2024.
+At the February 13, 2023 School Board regular meeting, the White Bear Lake Area School Board approved the committee's recommendation to change the name of the former Sunrise Park Middle School.
+The new name, Mariner Middle School, is a nod to the District’s past.